 With your keyboard on, let's take another look at the MAIN screen.
-You've seen the DEMOs and you may have watched some videos.
+You've seen the DEMOs.
 And, in the next lesson, we'll take a look at the voices in your keyboard and how you can select them and play them.
 Of course, if you are just learning to play, it may be a while before you start showing off your songs on your new keyboard.
 But you can still show off some songs because your keyboard includes some preset songs that are always there and ready for you to play.

 Selecting A Song

 Notice the selection next to your [A] button.
 For all of these keyboards, the first cell will say NewSong and this is where you can select a "SONG" to play.
 You see the word "SONG" in the upper right-hand corner of that cell.
-The initial Tyros3 screen is shown below.
-On the Tyros3, you would select a "STYLE" by using the [D] button and a "MULTIPAD" by using the [E] button.
+The initial Tyros3 screen is shown here.
+The Tyros4 and Tyros5 screens are similar.
+You select a "STYLE" by using the [D] button and a "MULTIPAD" by using the [E] button.
 The actual cell placement may differ on your model.
 For example, on the PSR-S950 and S910, you select the STYLE with the [E] button.
 On all the keyboards, you select the first right-hand voice with the "F" button and the second right-hand voice with the "G" button.
 (More on selecting voices in the next lesson).

 These are the four areas where you can store files.